-- (c) be delivered to Professional Responsibility Counsel as soon as practicable, and in any event by the date set by Professional Responsibility Counsel. - (11) Professional Responsibility Counsel may deliver to the complainant a copy of the response to the complaint or, where in the opinion of Professional Responsibility Counsel it is not practicable or appropriate, a summary of it. - (12) If, on completion of a review pursuant to subrules (4) to (11), Professional Responsibility Counsel is of the opinion that: - (a) the matter raises an issue of competence, Counsel shall refer the matter to the Chairperson of the Competency Committee; - (b) the matter raises an issue of discipline, Counsel shall refer the matter to the Conduct Investigation Committee; or - (c) the matter does not raise an issue of competence or discipline, Counsel may: - (i) refer the matter to the Ethics Committee; or - (ii) direct that no further action be taken in the circumstances described in subrule (13). - (13) After the investigation or other action pursuant to subrules (4) to (11), Professional Responsibility Counsel: - (a) shall take no further action on the complaint if satisfied that: - (i) the complaint meets any of the criteria listed under subrule (6); - (ii) the complaint is not valid; - (iii) the complaint does not raise an issue of ethics, competence or discipline; or - (iv) it is otherwise in the public interest to do so. - (b) may attempt to mediate a resolution to a complaint which raises an issue of ethics, competence or discipline; or - (c) may issue a formal caution, providing advice to the member in relation to the member's conduct. - (14) Professional Responsibility Counsel may act pursuant to subrules (12) or (13)(c), notwithstanding that the matter giving rise to the complaint has been resolved. - (15) The member referred to in subrule (1) shall be given an opportunity to respond to the complaint before Professional Responsibility Counsel makes a determination pursuant to subrules (12) or (13)(c) except, where in the opinion of Professional Responsibility Counsel, there is a danger that the best interests of the public or the profession would be compromised by so doing; - (16) Where another complaint regarding the same member is already referred to a Committee and it would be appropriate to have all matters reviewed concurrently by the same Committee, Professional Responsibility Counsel may refer a matter prior to requesting the member's response. - (17) If the Chairperson of the Committee to which a matter is referred pursuant to subrule (12) is of the opinion that the matter is more appropriately dealt with by another Committee mentioned in subrule (12), the Chairperson may be referred to that other Committee. - (18) Notwithstanding subrule (12)(a), where the conduct of a member raises an issue of competence, it may nevertheless be referred by Professional Responsibility Counsel or the Chairperson of the
+- (c) be delivered to Professional Responsibility Counsel as soon as practicable, and in any event by the date set by Professional Responsibility Counsel. - (11) Professional Responsibility Counsel may deliver to the complainant a copy of the response to the complaint or, where in the opinion of Professional Responsibility Counsel it is not practicable or appropriate, a summary of it. - (12) If, on completion of a review pursuant to subrules (5) to (11), Professional Responsibility Counsel is of the opinion that: - (a) the matter raises an issue of competence, Counsel shall refer the matter to the Chairperson of the Competency Committee; - (b) the matter raises an issue of discipline, Counsel shall refer the matter to the Conduct Investigation Committee; or - (c) the matter does not raise an issue of competence or discipline, Counsel may: - (i) refer the matter to the Ethics Committee; or - (ii) direct that no further action be taken in the circumstances described in subrule (13). - (13) After the investigation or other action pursuant to subrules (5) to (11), Professional Responsibility Counsel: - (a) shall take no further action on the complaint if satisfied that: - (i) the complaint meets any of the criteria listed under subrule (6); - (ii) the complaint is not valid; - (iii) the complaint does not raise an issue of ethics, competence or discipline; or - (iv) it is otherwise in the public interest to do so. - (b) may attempt to mediate a resolution to a complaint which raises an issue of ethics, competence or discipline; - (c) may issue a formal caution, providing advice to the member in relation to the member's conduct; or - (d) direct a Practice Review. - (14) Professional Responsibility Counsel may act pursuant to subrules (12) or (13)(c), notwithstanding that the matter giving rise to the complaint has been resolved. - (15) The member referred to in subrule (1) shall be given an opportunity to respond to the complaint before Professional Responsibility Counsel makes a determination pursuant to subrules (12) or (13)(c) except, where in the opinion of Professional Responsibility Counsel, there is a danger that the best interests of the public or the profession would be compromised by so doing; - (16) Where another complaint regarding the same member is already referred to a Committee and it would be appropriate to have all matters reviewed concurrently by the same Committee, Professional Responsibility Counsel may refer a matter prior to requesting the member's response. - (17) If the Chairperson of the Committee to which a matter is referred pursuant to subrule (12) is of the opinion that the matter is more appropriately dealt with by another Committee mentioned in subrule (12), the Chairperson may be referred to that other Committee.

-Competency Committee to the Conduct Investigation Committee to be dealt with through the discipline process.
+(18) Notwithstanding subrule (12)(a), where the conduct of a member raises an issue of competence, it may nevertheless be referred by Professional Responsibility Counsel or the Chairperson of the Competency Committee to the Conduct Investigation Committee to be dealt with through the discipline process.

-[Rule 1102(3) - (16) amended to correct numbering errors not substantive in nature, June 1, 2020) [Rule 1102(4) and (6) added; 1102(5), (7) - (18) amended, June 25, 2021]
+[Rule 1102(3) - (16) amended to correct numbering errors not substantive in nature, June 1, 2020) [Rule 1102(4) and (6) added; 1102(5), (7) - (18) amended, June 25, 2021] [Rule 1102(4), (12) and (13) amended, September 22, 2023] [Rule 1102(13)(b) and (c) amended, (d) added, December 6, 2024]